Southern Dragon kung fu

-The Dragon played an influential and beneficial role in Chinese culture.
-An amalgam of several creatures, including monitor lizards, pythons and the Chinese alligator, the polymorphic dragon was a water spirit, responsible for bringing the rains and thus ensuring the survival of crops.
-The dragon was the symbolic guardian to the gods, and was the source of true wisdom.
-This latter feature most likely resulted from the observation of the living reptilian counterparts which, usually at rest, seem to be in a near constant state of contemplation.

-The dragon represented two of the ancient elements, Earth and Water, endowing the creature with powers of illusion and strength.
-A Yang symbol, the Taoists saw the dragon as a personification of the Tao itself—"the Dragon reveals himself only to vanish".
-Shaolin Buddhists saw him as a vision of enlightened truth, to be felt, but never to be held.
-Certain very old men were called dragons, these being well versed in the life-supporting skills of herbal medicine, agriculture, and kung fu.
-In early China, these skills were surely a matter of life or death, and those so educated were held in high regard.

 History

-The history of Southern Dragon style has historically been transmitted orally rather than by text, so its origins will probably never be known in their entirety.
-Modern Southern Dragon style's history can be reliably traced to the monk Daai Yuk Sim Si who was the abbot of Huashoutai (华首台) (White Hair) temple on Mount Luofu (罗浮山).
-No reliable records of the style's origin prior to that exist, though there is much speculation regarding the subject.
+The history of the Southern Dragon style has historically been transmitted orally rather than by text, so its origins will likely never be known in their entirety.
+Modern Southern Dragon style's history can be reliably traced to the monk Daai Yuk Sim Si, who was the abbot of Huashoutai (White Hair) temple on Mount Luofu.
+No reliable records of the style's origin prior to Daai exist, though there is much speculation regarding the subject.

-Southern Dragon style has roots in a combination of the local styles of the Hakka heartland in inland eastern Guangdong with the style that the monk Ji Sin Sim Si taught in Guangdong and the neighboring province of Fujian in the 18th century.
+Southern Dragon style has its roots in a combination of the local styles of the Hakka heartland in inland eastern Guangdong, and the style that the monk Ji Sin Sim Si taught in Guangdong and the neighboring province of Fujian in the 18th century.